Just like us, trees need more than a once-and-done checkup with the doctor.

 The steps are simple once you know what they are.
 Think of these as “lifestyle changes” recommended by your tree doctor.

 When it’s hot and dry, trees need more water.
-When it looks like they lack nutrients, trees need to be fed.
+When it looks like they lack nutrients, trees need nutrients to be replaced.
 Most importantly, they need you, their keeper, to keep an eye on them for potential problems.

 All of these simple solutions to keep your tree healthy are detailed in plant health care programs.
 Learn what plant health care is and how it benefits your trees below.